-Note: The following reflects the policies of the 2016–2017 Graduate Record.
+Note: The following reflects the policies of the 2016–2017 Graduate Record (use the drop-down box on the right to access the graduate program policies).
 Specific milestones and requirements may differ for students who entered in other years.

 Filed by the end of the first semester, in consultation with your advisor, this specifies which language(s) you will learn in order to meet the requirement.
 If a plan involves more than two languages, it should specify which must be certified before moving to comprehensive exams and which may be certified later.
 It may be revised later only by permission of the Graduate Committee.